ORA Concept

 In order to be able to provide a real-time indication to demonstrate the current level of assurance of progress towards the achievement of 'Ready to Operate' status, the

-OR&A process must measure the following parameters:
+ORA process must measure the following parameters:

 Know the total Scope of Work comprises: